 The receiver may dismiss some or all of the company's directors and employees.
 However, they must also abide by the regulations of UK insolvency law, which states that employee contracts must be adopted within 2 weeks of appointment.

-Finally, the receiver must investigate the conduct of the insolvent company's directors to ascertain whether there is evidence of wrongful or fraudulent trading, and a reports must be sent to the Department for Business, Enterprise and Regulatory Reform (DBERR).
+Finally, the receiver must investigate the conduct of the insolvent company's directors to ascertain whether there is evidence of wrongful or fraudulent trading, and an accompanying report to the findings must be prepared.

 Below are the pros and cons of a company entering into receivership, from the perspective of the insolvent company's directors: